Exon Shuffling, and the Origins of Protein Folds

 A frequently made claim in the scientific literature is that protein domains can be readily recombined to form novel folds.
 In Darwin’s Doubt, Stephen Meyer addresses this subject in detail (see Chapter 11).
 Over the course of this and a subsequent article, I want to briefly expand on what was said there.

 Defining Our Terms

 Before going on, it may be useful for me to define certain key terms and concepts.
 I will be referring frequently to “exons” and “introns.”
 Exons are sections of genes that code for proteins; whereas introns are sections of genes that don’t code for proteins.

 Proteins have multiple structural levels.
 Primary structure refers to the linear sequence of amino acids comprising the protein chain.
 When segments within this chain fold into structures such as helices and loops, this is referred to as secondary structure.
-Common units of secondary structure include ?-helices and ?-strands.
+Common units of secondary structure include α-helices and β-strands.
 Tertiary structure is the biologically active form of the protein, and refers to the packing of secondary structural elements into domains.
-Since a protein's tertiary structure optimizes the forces of attraction between amino acids, it is the most stable form of the protein.
+Since a protein’s tertiary structure optimizes the forces of attraction between amino acids, it is the most stable form of the protein.
 When multiple folded domains are arranged in a multi-subunit complex, it is referred to as a quaternary structure.

 A further concept is domain shuffling.
 This is the hypothesis that fundamentally new protein folds can be created by recombining already-existing domains.
 This is thought to be accomplished by moving exons from one part of the genome to another (exon shuffling).
 There are various ways in which exon shuffling might be achieved, and it is to this subject that I now turn.